wowowwubzie/cecs-327-reading-architectures/Read2.md

 # Reading 1
-## Deanna Solis (student ID: 028309162) in collaboration with Danniella Martinez (student ID027037606)
+## Deanna Solis (student ID: 028309162) in collaboration with Danniella Martinez (student ID: 027037606)
 ## Due Date: 07/17/2024

 1. What is a three-tiered client-server architecture?